gomlx/gomlx/docs/building.md

 # Building

-### **gomlx_xla** building
+### **gomlx_xla** C library building

+The **gomlx_xla** library includes [OpenXLA/XLA](https://github.com/openxla/xla/) and some glue Go-C library.

-The **gomlx_xla** includes together the whole XLA and parts of TensorFlow, and requires to compilation of all of that.
-So the first time it is built it can take quite a while (~30 minutes).
+XLA includes lots of things, including the whole LLVM, and it can take quite a while (~30 minutes) to compile.

-Compiling, in particular with GPU support has lots of TensorFlow/XLA dependencies, and the easiest way is to use TensorFlow devel docker (see
+Compiling, in particular with GPU support has lots dependencies, and the easiest way is to use TensorFlow devel docker (see
 [TensorFlow instructions](https://www.tensorflow.org/install/source#docker_linux_builds))
 image `tensorflow/tensorflow:devel` to build it.